-- 2) Feature Film Critics' Corner (this assignment has four different parts with four different due dates) Viewing You will be assigned a group.
+- 2) Feature Film Critics' Corner (this assignment has four different parts with four different due dates) - Viewing You will be assigned a group.
 Your group will be assigned a motion picture to view.
-Watch the assigned motion picture (via streaming, Blue Ray, DVD, VHS, or library) by the first due date.
-Analysis Answer all of the discussion questions related to your assigned movie.
+Watch the assigned motion picture (via streaming, Blue Ray, DVD, VHS, or library) by the first due date. - Analysis Answer all of the discussion questions related to your assigned movie.
 Upload completed answers to group's forum by second due date.
-Your upload should be the start of a new discussion thread in your group's forum (i.e. click Add a new discussion topic).
-Discussion Read all group members' analysis and comment on their answer to at least one of the - Discussion Read all group members' analysis and comment on their answer to at least one of the discussion questions.
+Your upload should be the start of a new discussion thread in your group's forum (i.e. click Add a new discussion topic). - ➤ Discussion Read all group members' analysis and comment on their answer to at least one of the discussion questions.
 Start your comment by clicking Reply at the bottom of their analysis by the third due date.
 Do not start a new topic.
-As you notice comments appearing for your analysis respond as open and honest as possible with your agreements, explanations, or follow up questions.
-Group Critique When everyone has responded to a comment or question from all of their teammates, start a new topic with answers to the discussion questions that the group agreed on by the fourth due date. - 3) Moodle Access (at least twice weekly)
+As you notice comments appearing for your analysis respond as open and honest as possible with your agreements, explanations, or follow up questions. - > Group Critique When everyone has responded to a comment or question from all of their teammates, start a new topic with a brief (creative) synopsis of the movie and reworked, group agreed on, answers to the (same) discussion questions answered for your Analysis by the fourth due date. - 3) Moodle Access (at least twice weekly)